ramyavallandas/ramyavallandas/README.md

 ## Hello!!
 I'm Ramya 👋

 - 🔭 I’m currently working on my DSA.
-- 🌱 I’m currently doing an Inventory Management System using NLP.

 - 👯 I’m looking to collaborate on an open source.
-- 💬 Ask me about Software Engineering.

 - ⚡ Fun fact: I was born with six toes.

 <br />